PLAN YOUR VISIT

 The lanes around the racecourse are very beautiful, but also quite narrow.
 To assist with the traffic management, we make several of the lanes one-way – so it is particularly important that you follow the event signage and NOT your sat-nav.
 Look out for signs to your preferred enclosure, Paddock or Course, as the entrance routes are at different ends of the village.
 It is strongly recommended that you aim to arrive well before the first race, as access to the Racing Enclosures will be limited afterwards.

 Provision can be made for helicopters to land nearby the racecourse.
 Permission must be sought in advance.
+Please contact the racecourse at least 2 weeks before the event – 015395 36340.

 Parking for coaches is available in the designated Coach Park.
 Coaches are unable to park in any other car park other than the coach park area.
 Coach party organisers should inform the Racecourse Office that they will require a coach parking space 5 days in advance of the raceday if possible.